AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/google-customer-match.md

 There are two methods to activate phone numbers in [!DNL Google Customer Match]:

-* **Method 1**: you can ingest raw phone numbers in the [!DNL E.164] format into [!DNL Platform], which will be automatically hashed upon activation.
+* **Ingesting raw phone numbers**: you can ingest raw phone numbers in the [!DNL E.164] format into [!DNL Platform], which will be automatically hashed upon activation.
 If you choose this option, make sure to always ingest your raw phone numbers into the `Phone_E.164` namespace.
-* **Method 2**: you can pre-hash your phone numbers before ingestion into [!DNL Platform].
+* **Ingesting hashed phone numbers**: you can pre-hash your phone numbers before ingestion into [!DNL Platform].
 If you choose this option, make sure to always ingest your hashed phone numbers into the `PHONE_SHA256_E.164` namespace.

 >[!NOTE]
 >